mohamedalimani/face-recognition/README.md

 # face-recognition

-- vid_face_recognition : is the "main" script where recognizing faces will occur
+- main.py              : is the "main" script
 - add_target.py        : is the script you should use to add new faces to be recognized later
 - faces_train          : is the training script for faces